The Philosophy of No Philosophy

 Talk presented to the members of the Riverview Dharma Centre on Saturday, October 1, 2016.

 Any tradition that attributes a special authority to one or more founders faces the same problem of documentation: how do we know what the original teachings were and, once we identify them, how are we to understand their meaning?
 The latter ranges from the problem of translation to the problem of understanding the meaning of meaning itself, while the former also relates to the problem of preservation.
 This aspect of Buddhism is like any other religion.
-Islam has the Qu’ran, Christianity the Gospel, the Jews the Torah; Hindus have the Vedas, the Taoists have the Tao Te Ching.
+Islam has the Qu’ran, Christianity the Gospel, the Jews the Torah; Hindus have the Vedas and the Upanishads, the Taoists have the Tao Te Ching.
 The historicity of some of these texts is ambiguous; in the case of traditions that emphasize an historical teacher, the hermeneutical problem is intensified.
-In the case of Buddhism, the primary historical source represents a developmental period of 375 to 387 years (404 BCE–29 or 17 BCE, following Wynne).
-Even if we reject the naïve hermeneutic that a later text is automatically invalid, identifying the historical core of the original teaching is interesting, subject to the proviso that we cannot conflate “earliest” with “literally identical to the words of the Buddha.”
-In addition, we may assume that there were many other texts of the same provenance that were lost.
+In the case of Buddhism, the primary historical source represents a developmental period of 300 to 400 years.
+Even if we reject the naïve hermeneutic that a later text is automatically invalid, identifying the historical core of the original teaching is interesting, subject to the proviso that we cannot conflate “earliest” with “literally identical to the words of the Buddha,” which are literally unknown and unknowable.
+In addition, we may assume that there were many other texts of the same or even earlier provenance that were lost.

-Stratification in the Pali Canon has been a special subject of study for a century now, largely based on the linguistic studies of Pali specialists, but most of the progress in the field was made by the time that Pande published the first edition of his Studies in the Origin of Buddhism (1957), which he updated till his recent death in 2011.
-In that book, he cites a theory of stratification proposed by the great early 20th century Buddhist translator T.W.
+Stratification in the Pali Canon has been a special subject of study for a century now, largely based on the linguistic studies of Pali specialists, but most of the progress in the field was made by the time that Pande published the first edition of his Studies in the Origin of Buddhism (1957), which he updated till his recent death in 2011 (but see Postscript 2).
+In that book, he cites a theory of stratification proposed by the great early 20th century Buddhist translator, T.W.
 Rhys Davids.
-Law’s elaborate critique only reinforces Rhys Davids’s conclusion, with a few changes that do not affect our argument here.
+Law’s elaborate critique only reinforces Rhys Davids’s conclusion, with a few minor changes that do not affect our argument here.
 According to both Rhys Davids and Law, the first (i.e., oldest) four items in the list are:

 - The simple statements of Buddhist doctrine now found, in identical words, in paragraphs or verses recurring in all the books.